 This post is the second part of a 6-post series with step-by-step procedures that I use to setup a simple WordPress website on AWS.
 In this post, some basic security improvements are made to the AWS instance.

 Note: The original version for this series was written in 2016 with EC2 servers running Ubuntu 16.04.
-This series has been completely updated in late 2020.
+This series has been completely updated in mid 2025.
 An example website, Seattle Hobbies, will be used throughout this series.
 The development of the Seattle Hobbies website assumes a simple low-maintenance website with low visitor count with no auto-scaling or redundancy.
 As such, implementation and configuration are easy.
-I will most likely seek the support of web-dev experts if I want to establish a sophisticated website that handles commerce or significant traffic with lots of site visitors.
+I will most likely seek the support of professional web-dev experts if I want to establish a sophisticated website that handles commerce or significant traffic with lots of site visitors.

 Adding an Alternate User for SSH: